 The Pantheon, from a distance looks like a city hall, but it is was originally a church dedicated to Saint Genevieve, patron saint of Paris.
 Today it is the burial ground of some of the Paris’s famous personalities.
 Admire the architectural of this building, built in neo-classical style.

 Catacombs of Paris

 Catacombs of Paris is slowly becoming a popular tourist attraction, but we do understand not everybody might want to visit this on their first trip to Paris.
-It is however, good to know.
+It is, however, good to know.
 The Catacombs of Paris are underground ossuaries (room were bones of dead people are kept) in the 14th arrondissement – Montparnasse neighborhood.

-Catacombs houses the remains of more than six million people in a small part of a tunnel network.
+Catacombs house the remains of more than six million people in a small part of a tunnel network.
 The reason for building this ossuary is not very “grave” as it might seem.
 In the late 18th century, many cemeteries (holy Saint Innocents) were falling apart and there was an urgent need to dispose of the dead bodies.

 As part of town planning, the remains were moved to a mine shaft.
 Years went by and this place was almost forgotten, until excavations were done.
 The streets of Lourve to the Eiffel Tower and beyond form a part of this dark tunnel.

 From Pantheon to the Catacombs of Paris, it is a 6 minute drive or a 25 minute walk.
 You can explore the catacombs only with a guided tour.
 This guided tour here is for small groups only.
 It is for 2 hours.
 The inside of the tunnels are dark, uneven and could be claustrophobic (and sometimes dark and chilly, also eerie).